soup-bowl/wp-simple-smtp/readme.txt

 = How is the SMTP password stored? =
 The SMTP password is saved into the database *plaintext*.
 The more recommended way of storing the password is to define SMTP_PASS in your wp-config.php file, which should already be locked and inaccessible from the front-end.

+= Can I report an issue, or contribute to development? = Yes!
+[Please see our GitHub repository here](https://github.com/soup-bowl/wp-simple-smtp) for writing issues and/or making pull requests.

 == Changelog ==
 = 0.3.4 =
 * Added option to disable SSL verification.
 * Multiple emails can be used in the test functionality.

 = 0.3.3 =
 * Independent log tables deprecated for CPT.

 = 0.3.2 =
 * Changed display format of email log.
 * Limit resent emails to hourly.

 = 0.3.1 =
 * Table is created or deleted upon plugin state change.

 = 0.3 =
 * Changes to test emails.
 * Log view changed depending on header.

 = 0.2 =
 * SMTP error logging.
 * View and resend emails.
 * Test email settings.

 = 0.1 =
 * SMTP configuration handling (overrides `mail()`).
 * Optional SMTP logging (basic functionality).